ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 experience.

-Extremely low-power links can lead to very low throughput and a low bandwidth- delay product, well below the standard operating range of most internet flows.
+Extremely low-power links can lead to very low throughput and a low bandwidth- delay product, well below the standard operating range of most Internet flows.

 ## Satellite